bshp/unifi/README.md

 A work in progress to get Unifi Network Console production ready in docker.
 Most of this image is ready, testing has not shown any errors.

-Unifi data is stored in /opt/data and you will need to map a volume to this location, e.get
+This build does not define a static VOLUME, Unifi data is stored in /opt/data and you will need to map a volume to this location for persistance, e.g
 ````
-my_volume:/opt/data
+-v unifi_data:/opt/data
 ````

 #### Base OS: